 I need to form an environment where she feels free and safe to explore and express herself.
 To be creative!

 All children are unique and learn things differently from one another.
-Don’t try to conform the creative child.
-Don’t underestimate his ability to learn things in his way.
+Don’t underestimate their ability to learn things in their way.

 Guide your student in a way that compliments his ability to learn and form a safe environment that promotes creativity.